mjneary10/shaunagra-test/content/cards/baby/personalised-boy-or-girl-christening-card-church-and-flowers.md

 description = "This is one of our cutest personalised christening cards, suitable for boys or girls, with striking colors and a modern design.
 You can choose from 4 designs at checkout."
 +++

+This is one of our cutest personalised christening cards, suitable for boys or girls, with striking colors and a modern design.
+You can choose from 4 designs at checkout.